goblivend/Advent-of-code/2022/README.md

 ### Day 5:
 Was a bit tricky this one.
 I had a very good idea for an iterative language but didn't quite get one for Haskell at first so had to mess arround in order to find an idea

+### Day 6:
+Was really straight forward, the second one was clearly obvious, had already a solution by doing the first one.